fauziwahyudi/Klontong-Project/README.md

 **6. Set Up Environment Variables**

-- Create a new file named .env in the root directory of the project.
+- Create a new file named .env in the root directory of the project (in folder server).
 - Open the .env file.
 - Add the following configurations to the .env file: